mygithublab/test/README.md

-# Template for deploy nagios docker of Ubuntu
+# Template for deploy nagios core 4.4.2 docker of Ubuntu
-test on 20181117

-test on 20180705

 Testing or template